Introduction

 element corpus

-and provide a set of example questions and fetch constants directives that can help user
+and provide a set of example questions and constants directives that can help user

 navigate NLIs.
-We recommend you peruse the example corpora supplied with the working examples delivered with
+We recommend you peruse the example corpus supplied in the geo configuration.

-This manual will give the DTD definitions of the elements that make up these formats along with a detailed
+This manual gives the DTD definitions of the elements that make up these formats along with a detailed

 description of what each XML attribute and attribute value means.
 Note that as a general convention all XML

 attributes named id represent identifiers.
-They cannot start with a number, nor containing any spaces or
+They should not start with a number, nor contain any spaces or

 any special characters besides the underscore character '_'